How To Compose the Best Photos – Fill The Frame

 Physically getting in closer with a wide lens, or further back with a long lens will produce images with different compositions.
 What is included and excluded will be affected by your lens choice and your distance from your subject.

 4. Move unwanted objects so they are not in view.
 I often clear trash and other things from my compositions.
-Light-colored items can be most distracting and often it is easy to pick them up and remove them.
+Light-colored items and bright colors can be most distracting and often it is easy to pick them up and remove them.

 Negative Space in Your Photographs